The Russia Investigations: 6 Key Insights From The Cyberspy Indictment

 The GRU officers named in Friday's Mueller indictment didn't just target individuals.
 They also allegedly extracted large volumes of data as part of their focus on state-level elections systems.

-At least 21 states were at least scanned by Russian cyberattacks, and in at least one, the GRU officers broke in completely to a state board of elections website.
+At least 21 states were scanned, or more, by Russian cyberattacks, and in at least one, the GRU officers broke in to a state board of elections website.
 The indictment doesn't identify which one.
 The cyberspies stole information related to 500,000 people, including names, addresses, partial Social Security numbers and other personal data.

-That's a small number of victims compared to the time that Target was hacked, for example, but it confirms the scope of the Russian attack in 2016 was many orders of magnitude larger than just a handful of political targets.
+That's a small number of victims compared with the time that Target was hacked, for example, but it confirms that the scope of the Russian attack in 2016 was many orders of magnitude larger than just a handful of political targets.

 The cutout